Skip to main content

 • Kelly Smith, an engineering manager who coordinates teams working from different job sites

-• Dylan Thomson, A senior developer juggling multiple projects who wants to quickly check for schedule updates
+• Dylan Thomson, a senior developer juggling multiple projects, who wants to quickly check for schedule updates

 Release criteria: